William Butler Yeats 1865–1939

 €40.00 – €45.00

-YEATS 150 is a collection of essays, many of them illustrated, commemorating the life and work of Irish poet and Nobel Laureate, William Butler Yeats (1865-1939).
+YEATS 150 is a Yeats collectible, consisting of a collection of essays, many of them illustrated, commemorating the life and work of Irish poet and Nobel Laureate, William Butler Yeats (1865-1939).
 The book, dedicated to Seamus Heaney, is divided into a number of sections: Academic Essays; Plays; the Yeats family; Scholarly Essays; Yeats Poetry Prizes and, appropriately, the topographical ‘Sligo’, by Sligo natives and visitors to the International Yeats Summer School.
+Edited by Declan J. Foley.

 The book includes Helen Vendler’s tribute to Seamus Heaney; essays on Yeats’ poetry and plays; on his wife George, his children Anne and Michael, his contemporary, AE, and on the Sligo landscape that so influenced his imagination.
 It also details his elaborately crafted book designs.
 A section, appropriately titled Tír na nÓg, includes pieces by the late T.R.
 Henn, Vincent Buckley and Alec King, connecting to the post-1945 writing on W.B.
 Yeats.

-This remarkably wide-ranging collection honours the poet Yeats and those who have lectured and tutored across the world on the man and his work.
+This remarkably wide-ranging Yeats collectible honours the poet Yeats and those who have lectured and tutored across the world on the man and his work.
 The US, Canada, UK, Hungary, Japan, New Zealand and Australia are represented in the essays.

 |Dimensions||156 × 234 mm|